ArjunAshok17/EcoSentinel/README.md

 By implementing a system in which certain companies & countries receive a grade based on how well they are taking care of their natural ecosystems and contributing to the world’s fight against climate change (both good and bad contributions will be weighted), we incentivize the public to get involved in helping their country be a better role model.

 #### Goal 13: Climate Action ####
-This goal is very closely tied in with the whole project: we’re aiming to give people the information & insights necessary to take action themselves
+This goal is very closely tied in with the whole project: we’re aiming to give people the information & insights necessary to take action themselves.

 In other words, we’re giving everyone the resources to create positive change since the limits of AI constrain us from physical action (without robotics, of course).